jwfbean/coursera-getting-and-cleaning-data-project/codebook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Input files
+## Input files
+These files must be present in order for the program to run.

-features.txt: Feature names listed here corresponds to column names in the training data set.
+*features.txt*: Feature names listed here corresponds to column names in the training data set.
 Row numbers in features.txt match column numbers in X_train.txt and X_test.txt. activity_labels.txt: Activity labels listed here corresponds to the activity_label field in the tidy data set. the assumed set of assumed activity labels is:
-1 WALKING
+- 1 WALKING
-2 WALKING_UPSTAIRS
+- 2 WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+- 3 WALKING_DOWNSTAIRS
-4 SITTING
+- 4 SITTING
-5 STANDING
+- 5 STANDING
-6 LAYING
+- 6 LAYING

-train/X_train.txt: Training data set train/y_train.txt: Activity codes for the training data set, an integer value between 1-6, corresponding to the activity labels in activity_labels.txt and matching the train data set by row number.
+*train/X_train.txt*: Training data set *train/y_train.txt*: Activity codes for the training data set, an integer value between 1-6, corresponding to the activity labels in activity_labels.txt and matching the train data set by row number.

-test/X_test.txt: Test data set test/y_test.txt: Activity codes for the test data set, an integer value between 1-6, corresponding to the activity labels in activity_labels.txt and matching the test data set by row number.
+*test/X_test.txt*: Test data set
+*test/y_test.txt*: Activity codes for the test data set, an integer value between 1-6, corresponding to the activity labels in activity_labels.txt and matching the test data set by row number.

-Field Selection
+## Field Selection

 The project called for the average value for each mean and std deviation column in the data set per subject per activity type.
 Since the row numbers in features.txt match the column numbers in the data sets, the features file is read and the rows are applied as column names.
 The fields are selected by feature name.
 Columns corresponding to the features containing the text "mean" or "std" are selected.

-Output data set:
+## Output data set:

 Output data set rows consist of: subject id from the data set activity_label corresponding to the activity code corresponding to the labels associated with the data set as found in y_train.txt and y_test.txt
 The additional columns (3-80) are numeric and have kept their names from the features file.
 In the output they contain the average measurement per subject per activity for the named feature.
+Units unchanged.

 So the total output data set looks has these columns (as output by colnames function):